SkyKuker/---/FAQs.md

 Q: Why won't you add English, Russian, Belarusian, Polish, & Ukrainian language songs to the project? <br>
 A: ~~I'd like to, but some unknown mystic power holds me!!!111!!11~~ No!
 Unfortunately, I can't do this because of history & political correctness about `deez` languages (taunting).

+Q: What about dialect(ism)s? <br>
+A: Dialects are not languages, so you'll have to compare to languages, that are allowed or not (^), depending on what language is the song written in.

 Q: What events won't let you add `deez` songs? <br>
 A: ~~Governors of countries, which use these languages will bully me, that's why.~~ I said, historical!